Anglo – Nile International Legal Services Ltd

 The court examines whether the award complies with the requirements of the New York Convention and Arbitration Law No. 27 of 1994.
 If the conditions are met, the court issues an exequatur order, making the award legally binding and enforceable.

-Grounds for Refusal of Enforcement
+Grounds for refusal of enforcement

 Although Egypt generally supports the enforcement of foreign arbitral awards, courts may refuse enforcement in limited cases.
 These grounds reflect both the New York Convention and local law.